 LLMs can serve as a tutor of sorts, but what you might not appreciate is how customizable their teachings can become.

-(In my course I actually teach you how to create an AI Career Coach that helps you learn a new coding language or framework using the Feynman Technique, quizzes you, provides you with coding challenges and solutions, and even exports the information into a notebook you can use as a study or quick reference guide later on).
+You can then use this to help you learn a new coding language or framework using the Feynman Technique.
+It even quizzes you, provides you with coding challenges and solutions, and even exports the information into a notebook you can use as a study or quick reference guide later on.

 If your code deviates from standard conventions, the LLM can recommend changes to make it more idiomatic.
 This includes using language-specific features, following naming conventions, or simplifying expressions.